April 8, 2021

 L&S Advisors, Inc. (“L&S”) is a privately owned corporation headquartered in Los Angeles, CA. L&S was originally founded in 1979 and dissolved in 1996.
 The two founders, Sy Lippman and Ralph R. Scott, continued managing portfolios together and reformed the corporation in May 2006.
 The firm registered as an investment adviser with the U.S. Securities and Exchange commission in June 2006.
 L&S performance results prior to the reformation of the firm were achieved by the portfolio managers at a prior entity and have been linked to the performance history of L&S. The firm is defined as all accounts exclusively managed by L&S from 10/31/2005, as well as accounts managed in conjunction with other, external advisors via the Wells Fargo DMA investment program for the periods 05/02/2014, through the present time.

 L&S claims compliance with the Global Investment Performance Standards (GIPS®).
-L&S has been independently verified by Ashland Partners & Company LLP for the periods October 31, 2005 through December 31, 2015 and ACA Performance Services for the periods January 1, 2016 to December 31, 2019.
-Upon a request to Sy Lippman at firstname.lastname@example.org, L&S can provide the L&S Advisors GIPS Annual Disclosure Presentation which provides a GIPS compliant presentation as well as a list of all composite descriptions.
+L&S has been independently verified by Ashland Partners & Company LLP for the periods October 31, 2005 through December 31, 2015, and ACA Performance Services for the periods from January 1, 2016 to December 31, 2019.
+Upon request to Sy Lippman at email@example.com.
+L&S can provide the L&S Advisors GIPS Report which provides a GIPS compliant presentation as well as a list of all composite descriptions.
 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.